Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-27-understanding-junk-silver-worth-beyond-the-wear.md

 ## Conclusion

-Junk silver might be difficult to value specially because not all 'junk silver' is really 'junk' silver, like coins key dates, or older types that are driven by numismatic value.
+Valuing junk silver can be tricky because not all of it is actually "junk."
+Some coins, like key dates or older types, have numismatic value.

-Silver stacker usually use well known formulas for calculating junk silver value, like $1.40 face value in 90% silver is a troy ounce of silver.
+Silver stackers often use simple formulas to calculate junk silver value.
+For example, $1.40 face value in 90% silver equals one troy ounce of silver.

 Photo by kevser: https://www.pexels.com/photo/a-bunch-of-silver-coins-in-close-up-photography-9316983/